DiscoBiscuit99/todo/README.md

 # Terminal based todo app written in Rust

-Just a minimal todo app quickly thrown together using the language Rust and the crates [termion](https://github.com/redox-os/termion) and [term_cursor](https://github.com/Lisoph/term_cursor).
+Just a minimal todo app (still under 200 lines) quickly thrown together using the language Rust and the crates [termion](https://github.com/redox-os/termion) and [term_cursor](https://github.com/Lisoph/term_cursor).

 It isn't done yet, but most of the functionality is implemented.